zdelrosario/data-science-work/challenges/c00-diamonds-solution.md

 **Observations**:

   - `price` generally increases with `carat`
+      - Furthermore the trend is roughly linear on a log-log scale; this implies a power-law relation between `price` and `carat`
   - The `cut` helps explain the variation in price;
       - `Ideal` cut diamonds tend to be more expensive
       - `Fair` cut diamonds tend to be less expensive